INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

 NOTE: in addition to the --indexparam parameter, IndexTool will always look for a file named indexer.properties in the current directory, the input directory, the parent of the input directory, or the index directory.
 If the file is found in any of these locations, it is read and the values are used as indexing parameters.

 Use the DocIndexer.getParameter(name[, defaultValue]) method to retrieve parameters inside your DocIndexer.
 For an example of using DocIndexer parameters, see the DocIndexerTeiBase and MetadataFetcherSonarCmdi in the nl.inl.blacklab.indexers package.
-They use parameters to configure property names and where to fetch metadata from, respectively.
+They use parameters to configure annotation names and where to fetch metadata from, respectively.

 Configuring an external metadata fetcher (see "Metadata from an external source" below) and case- and diacritics sensitivity (see next section) is also done using a indexing parameter for now.
 Note that this parameter passing mechanism predates the index structure file (see "Configuring the index structure" below) and is likely to be deprecated in favour of that in future versions.

 <a id="sensitivity"></a>

-### Configuring case- and diacritics sensitivity per property
+### Configuring case- and diacritics sensitivity per annotation

 (if you use a [configuration file](how-to-configure-indexing.html) to index your files, you can specify this there)

-You can also configure what "sensitivity alternatives" (case/diacritics sensitivity) to index for each property, using the "PROPNAME_sensitivity" parameter.
+You can also configure what "sensitivity alternatives" (case/diacritics sensitivity) to index for each annotation, using the "PROPNAME_sensitivity" parameter.
 Accepted values are "i" (both only insensitive), "s" (both only sensitive), "si" (sensitive and insensitive) and "all" (case/diacritics sensitive and insensitive, so 4 alternatives).
 What alternatives are indexed determines how specifically you can specify the desired sensitivity when searching.

 If you don't configure these, BlackLab will pick (hopefully) sane defaults (i.e. word/lemma get "si", punct gets "i", starttag gets "s", others get "i").